Student leadership schemes and Student Council

 - Lead Learners – in all subjects, students from any year group can be given a special role to coach other students, to be an expert in a particular topic, to model how to do a task and more.

 - CLIFE Leaders – when our teachers plan their lessons, they think about CLIFE (Challenge, Literacy, Independence, Feedback and Engagement).
-We train students to observe lessons for these things, and share ideas for improv -ing how our students learn.
+We train students to observe lessons and share ideas for improving the learning environment.

 - Literacy Champions – students take training to promote great reading and writing